BhavyaAkhila/DSA-Journey/36. Valid Sudoku/README.md

 Note:

 A Sudoku board (partially filled) could be valid but is not necessarily solvable.
-Only the filled cells need to be validated according to the mentioned rules.
+Only the filled cells need to be validated according to the mentioned rules